Safety in Oman - All You Need to Know Before Visiting The Gulf Country

 Source

 The Omanis are friendly people who are proud of their country's rapid progress in the last four decades.
-Once an underdeveloped nation in the 1970s that had little contact with the outside world, it now boasts of a high-income economy due to tourism and trade.
-The locals are very warm and friendly and this has brought about a huge factor of safety in Oman for tourists.
+Once an underdeveloped nation in the 1970s with little contact with the outside world, it boasts a high-income economy due to tourism and trade.
+The locals are hot and friendly and this has brought about a huge factor of safety in Oman for tourists.
 They are likely to stare, but it comes from a place of fascination and not insult.
-It isn't uncommon for taxi drivers or tour guides to strike up a conversation or, if they like your company, invite you home to meet their families.
+It isn't uncommon for taxi drivers or tour guides to strike up a conversation or invite you home to meet their families if they like your company.
 They take great pride in hosting you.

 1. Don't Mock The Sultan: Any criticism against Sultan Sayyid Qaboos bin Said Al Said, even jokingly, is considered taboo.